munificent/craftinginterpreters/book/classes-and-instances.md

 We load the string for the class's name from the constant table and pass that to `newClass()`.
 That creates a new class object with the given name.
-We push that onto the stack and we're done.
+We push that onto the stack and we're good.
 If the class is bound to a global variable, then the compiler's call to `defineVariable()` will emit code to store that object from the stack into the global variable table.
 Otherwise, it's right where it needs to be on the stack for a new local variable.

-Our VM supports classes now.
-You can do this:
+There you have it, our VM supports classes now.
+You can run this:

 ```lox
 class Brioche {}
 print Brioche;
 ```

-Unfortunately, that's about *all* you can do with classes, so next is making them more useful.
+Unfortunately, printing is about *all* you can do with classes, so next is making them more useful.

 ## Instances of Classes